-Section 118NA of the VEA defines adjusted disability pension as:
+Section 118NA of the VEA defined adjusted disability pension as:

-- disability pension paid under Parts II or IV of the Veterans' Entitlements Act 1986 (VEA); and
+- disability pension (known as disability compensation payment from 2022) paid under Parts II or IV of the Veterans' Entitlements Act 1986 (VEA); and

 - permanent impairment payments and special rate disability pension paid under the Military Rehabilitation and Compensation Act 2004.

-Adjusted disability pension does not include war widow's/widower's pension, or payments made by other governments to compensate for war or service related injuries.
+Adjusted disability pension did not include war widow's/widower's pension, or payments made by other governments to compensate for war or service related injuries.